sorbet/sorbet/website/docs/error-reference.md

 The `has_attached_class!` annotation cannot be given a contravariant `:in` annotation because `T.attached_class` is only allowed in output positions.

+## 3515

+The `T.lambda` sugar for typed anonymous functions requires that you use Ruby keyword syntax in order to associate an explicit type with every parameter.
+You cannot use it with positional parameters, and you cannot use keywords without a static type provided.

 ## 3702

 > This error is specific to Stripe's custom `--stripe-packages` mode.
 If you are